 What’s the difference between an eye exam and vision screening?

-A comprehensive eye exam, which is performed by an eye doctor, includes tests for visual acuity and functional vision, as well as close examination of the inner and outer structures of the eye.
+A comprehensive eye test, which is performed by an optometrist, includes tests for visual acuity and functional vision, as well as close examination of the inner and outer structures of the eye.

 According to the American Optometric Association (AOA), it is important to have your eyes examined every one to two years, depending on your age, whether or not you wear glasses or contacts, your family history of eye disease, and your ocular health to date.
-Annual eye exams help your eye doctor monitor your eye health and easily identify any changes in your vision.
+Annual eye tests help your optometrist monitor your eye health and easily identify any changes in your vision.